melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 For each occurs declaration, we need a relation to show that the equation for the attribute holds on the root node.
-This relation needs to be extensible, so we will have defined relations for each component and a declared relation for the full relation.
+This relation needs to be extensible, so in Abella we will have defined relations for each component and a declared relation for the full relation.
 These relations relate a syntactic structure and a `node_tree` which holds the attribute values for the syntactic structure.

 The component relation has one or more clauses for each production.
 These clauses encode the appropriate equation(s) in each production.